Student Care Network

 Accessing the CSW:

 The CSW is centrally located on campus, across from the Student Health Center.
-The meditation room, VRS lounge, and workshop room are available to students by card access 24/7.
-Students may drop in or call to schedule an appointment, Monday–Friday, 8 a.m.–5 p.m.
+Please visit the website for updated hours.
+Students may drop-in or call to schedule an appointment, Monday–Friday, 8 a.m.–5 p.m.

 Services provided at the CSW: